Healthcare Technology: What It Is and How It’s Used

 Benefits of Healthtech

 Healthtech has the potential to trim the fat from our traditional healthcare scene.
 Skyrocketing costs, unbearable wait times, inefficiencies in drug development and limited access to insurance and healthcare providers are all being improved (or at least addressed) through tech-infused care.

-A whole host of software, tools and applications are making it easier for hospitals to handle their growing administrative workloads.
+A whole host of software tools and applications make it easier for hospitals to handle their growing administrative workloads.
 Artificial intelligence is helping administrative teams streamline patient flows by doing everything from accurately calculating wait times to predicting peak busy hours for staff scheduling.
 Meanwhile, apps are asking patients preliminary questions and prioritizing schedules so doctors can use their time more efficiently.

 Robots aren’t the only tech to invade the operating room, though.
-Virtual and augmented reality are helping doctors and surgeons perform tasks like practicing new surgical techniques to better explaining procedures to patients.
+Virtual and augmented reality are helping doctors and surgeons to better perform various important tasks, like practicing new surgical techniques or more thoroughly explaining procedures to patients.

-Fitness is obviously becoming a larger focus of the healthtech ecosystem.The industry has developed hundreds of wearables, apps and other tools that do everything from track our workouts to measure our sleep schedules, all in the name of increasing fitness and reducing preventable costs on the healthcare system.
+Fitness has become a larger focus of the healthtech ecosystem.The industry has developed hundreds of wearables, apps and other tools that do everything from track our workouts to measure our sleep schedules, all in the name of increasing fitness and reducing preventable costs on the healthcare system.

 The healthcare industry is now using a variety of tech tools to tackle one of its major problems: incorrect or overdue diagnosis.
 By infusing tech into genetics, pathology and other important diagnostic fields, healthtech companies have helped detect deadly diseases like cancer earlier and with greater accuracy than relying on humans alone.